-The California Worker’s Compensation System allows for parties to conduct remote court appearances where the party may appear by phone.
+The California Worker’s Compensation System allows for parties to conduct remote court appearances.
+This allows certain parties to appear telephonically.
 This article is intended to discuss the nature of telephonic representation.
-Telephonic representation can have some advantages as well as disadvantages within the Workers’ Compensation System.
+A Party’s employment of telephonic representation can have some advantages as well as disadvantages within the Workers’ Compensation System.

 Is Telephonic Representation Ordinary?

 Yes.
 Telephonic representation is not part of the Workers’ Compensation Appeals Board system.
+There is nothing in the Labor Code concerning it.
+Rather, it is an outside vendor who both provides the infrastructure to allow for it as well as administrate it.
 The WCAB partners with Courtcall which provides the system to allow for remote court appearances and telephonic representation.
 Parties employing Courtcall must pay a fee to Courtcall.

 Why Do Attorneys Use CourtCall?